trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 ### Gateway changes

-The current `Authenticator` class is replaced with a thin authentication middleware that delegates to the IAM service:
+The current `Authenticator` class is replaced with a thin authentication+authorisation middleware that delegates to the IAM service per the IAM contract.
+The gateway performs no role check itself — authorisation is asked of the regime via `authorise`.

 For HTTP requests:

 1. Extract Bearer token from the `Authorization` header.
 2. If the token has JWT format (dotted structure):
    - Validate signature locally using the cached public key.
-   - Extract user ID, workspace, and roles from claims.
+   - Build an `Identity` from `sub` and `workspace` claims (no other claims are consulted).
 3. Otherwise, treat as an API key:
    - Hash the token and check the local cache.
-   - On cache miss, call the IAM service to resolve.
+   - On cache miss, call the IAM service to resolve to an `Identity` (handle, workspace, principal_id, source).
-   - Cache the result (user/workspace/roles) with a short TTL.
+   - Cache the result with a short TTL.
 4. If neither succeeds, return 401.
-5. If the user or workspace is disabled, return 403.
-6. Check the user's role against the endpoint's minimum role.
-If insufficient, return 403.
-7. Resolve the effective workspace:
-   - If the request includes a `workspace` parameter, validate it against the user's assigned workspace.
-Return 403 on mismatch.
-   - If no `workspace` parameter, use the user's assigned workspace.
-8. Set the `user` field in the request context to the effective workspace ID.
-This propagates through `Metadata` to all downstream services.
+5. Look up the operation in the gateway's operation registry to get `(capability, resource_level, extractors)`.
+Build the resource address (system / workspace / flow level) and parameters from the request.
+6. Default-fill the workspace into the body when the operation is workspace- or flow-level (so downstream code sees a single canonical address); the resource address keeps its supplied value.
+7. Call `authorise(identity, capability, resource, parameters)`.
+   On allow, forward the request; on deny, return 403.
+On regime error, fail closed (401 / 503 per deployment).
+8. Cache the decision per the contract's caching rules (clamped above by a deployment-set ceiling).

 For WebSocket connections:

 1. Accept the connection in an unauthenticated state.
 2. Wait for an auth message (`{"type": "auth", "token": "..."}`).
-3. Validate the token using the same logic as steps 2-7 above.
+3. Validate the token using the same logic as steps 1-3 above.
 4. On success, attach the resolved identity to the connection and send `{"type": "auth-ok", ...}`.
 5. On failure, send `{"type": "auth-failed", ...}` but keep the socket open.
 6. Reject all non-auth messages until authentication succeeds.
 7. Accept new auth messages at any time to re-authenticate.
+8. For each subsequent request frame, look up `flow-service:<service>` in the registry and call `authorise` against the `{workspace, flow}` resource — same authority gateway HTTP callers see, evaluated per-frame.

 ### CLI changes